Last Updated on April 5, 2022 by Natalie Rabinowitz

 While Greater London encompasses 32 boroughs (districts), the capital city of London is the heart of what was the early Roman settlement of Londinium and the great fire of 1666.

-Museum of London: Excellent museum that starts with the Anthropology of London’s prehistory through the middle ages and into modern times; also showcasing a vast collection of period-era clothing and the women’s rights movement in the UK.
+Museum of London is an excellent museum that starts with the Anthropology of London’s prehistory through the middle ages and into modern times; also showcasing a vast collection of period-era clothing and the women’s rights movement in the UK.
 (Free, open daily 10 am-6 pm, except Christmas).

 In the East End of London, you will find the area that encompasses Whitechapel, Spitalfields and Brick Lane.
 An eclectic neighbourhood of street art, Jewish history, what was once the seedy side of London with cobblestone alleyways, Jack the Ripper, Indian restaurants, open street markets, and vintage fashion.